Concepts

 In most cases you use Magnetar with two store plugins installed:

-• A "local" store plugin, for the data you need cached while using the app. (like Vuex or a simple global object)
+- A "cache" store plugin, for the data you need cached while using the app. (like Vuex or a simple global object)

-When reading data: the remote store will fetch the data; the local store will then add that data for you, so you can easily access and use it in your app.
+When reading data: the remote store will fetch the data; the cache store will then add that data for you, so you can easily access and use it in your app.

-When writing data: the local store will save your changes in its cache; the remote will then make an API call to your database. (you can also flip this around, so the local store is only updated after the remote one)
+When writing data: the cache store will save your changes in its cache; the remote will then make an API call to your database. (you can also flip this around, so the local cache store is only updated after the remote one)

 List of Plugins